rnwst/easy-languages-dict/README.md

 ## Known issues

 - YouTube uses AJAX, which results in the content script not working right when navigating to a new page within YouTube, requiring a reload of the page.
 A fix for this is in the works.
-- Contextual translations by Google or Bing Translate are often not very good.
-I intend to fix this by showing both contextual and non-contextual word translations.
-Currently, only contextual translations are shown.
-DeepL seems to offer better contextual translations, but I haven't implemented a DeepL translator yet.
 - Currently, in videos that mix languages (such as [this one](https://www.youtube.com/watch?v=ySJa8swxrJc)), only the first language appearing in the video title works.
 - Most languages are untested so far.
 That being said, all supported languages should work *in theory*.